adrianaladera/atomic-baddies-lore/intro-to-atom-baddiez.md

 Think of your regular spherical harmonics, but they moo.

 ### Tess Bear (formerly, Bosco)
 An entity that is often seen seated in unoccupied lab chairs in the student office.
 Tess Bear sports a blond wig, funky silver dangling earrings, an Atomic Architects shirt, and a dress, although the dress frequently rolls up due to Tess Bear being too thicc.
+First appeared as Bosco, brought in by Tuong, who adopted the bear from his other friend group.
+The idea of Tess Bear was birthed upon Tuong's suggestion that Bosco become our Tess [DUPE](#dupe)

 # Vocabulary and Nomenclature
 ### Atomic Baddie
+If you are a member of Tess' Atomic Architects research group and you are reading this, you are one ;)
+### Dupe (emphasis on the "OO" pronunciation)
+A smaller, less expensive, or lesser known version of a more well-known counterpart.
+The dupe could also be lesser in other areas that may be negative (e.g. Boston has less rats than New York, so Boston is a New York [DUPE](https://www.tiktok.com/t/ZTRsccGA1/)).

 ### Bruh
 ### Pog
 ### Sus
 Bro kinda [sus](https://docs.e3nn.org/en/stable/api/math/math.html?highlight=Unit%20step#e3nn.math.soft_unit_step)
+### Rizz
+Your ability to attract people (usually romantically).
+Colloquially known as your ability to "pull" or have "hella game".
+W rizz denotes *hella game*, whereas L rizz signifies *little to no game*.
 ### Slay

 # Glossary